Associated Student Body

-At Army and Navy Academy, leadership is one of the pillars of the education that we strive to instill in our Cadets.
-Cadets at the Academy are able to participate in the Associated Student Body (ASB) as class officers or ASB officers.
-Throughout the year, they make important decisions for their peers that involve activities, excursions, class memoirs, and privileges.
-These officers are elected by the Corps in the spring and take office in the fall of the new year.
+Leadership is integral to all aspects of campus life for our students.
+Throughout the year, ASB officers make important decisions for their peers that involve activities, cadet privileges, and class gifts.
+These officers are elected by the Corps of Cadets in the spring and take office in the fall of the new year.

 Community Service Involvement